Pupil Premium at Cromwell Academy

 Pupil Premium funding is used to provide additional support which can include:

 - Delivery of reading, writing, maths and spelling targeted support

 - Specific Phonics intervention

 - Home learning club

 - Morning learning clubs

 - Specific admin time linked to Pupil Premium family support

 - Access to 1:1 tuition

 - Additional teaching and learning opportunities provided through trained TAs or external agencies

-- Access to necessary provision, e.g. revision guides
+- Access to learning materials, e.g. revision guides, IT equipment, scaffolding resources

 Like the Pupil Premium, the Armed Forces Service Premium is not distributed to each family but is a pooled resource to support school services.